mattermost/mattermost-handbook/contributors/onboarding/staff-onboarding-guide/README.md

 #### Month 2

 * Check out the [Mattermost Blog](https://mattermost.com/blog/).
-If you're interested in submitting a blog, reach out to the [Marketing channel](https://community.mattermost.com/private-core/channels/marketing-website-priv) for more information.
+If you're interested in submitting a blog post, reach out to the [Marketing channel](https://community.mattermost.com/private-core/channels/marketing-website-priv) for more information.
 * Update the Handbook.
 This can be an update on existing documentation or a new subject or page.
 Documentation is vital for asynchronous communication.
-All Staff should feel empowered and encouraged to iterate and update as needed.
+All staff should feel empowered and encouraged to iterate and update as needed.
 * Blindspot Check - review [how-to guides](https://handbook.mattermost.com/company/how-to-guides-for-staff).

 #### Month 3